 - A study by the Journal of Psychopharmacology evaluated long-term ketamine treatment by looking at anxiety ratings, safety, and tolerability after three months of weekly therapy sessions.
 Patients reported marked improvements in functionality as well as in their personal lives.

 - In a study published by JAMA Psychiatry, ketamine infusions prompted a “significant and rapid” reduction in PTSD symptoms compared to a standard benzodiazepine after just 24 hours.

 Another important segment of ketamine research focuses on people with life-threatening illnesses who suffer from anxiety as a result.
 In a 2017 Cochrane Library review of drug therapy for this type of condition, patients wrote, “Anxiety… can be a natural response to the complex uncertainty of having a life‐limiting illness or impending death…” In 2020, thanks to COVID, this type of worry and fear is permeating the population.

-- In a recent pilot study, researchers found ketamine had a positive influence on anxiety and psychological distress resulting from serious diseases.
+- In a recent pilot study, researchers found ketamine positively influenced anxiety and psychological distress resulting from serious diseases.

 - Ketamine was also used to treat hospice patients for depression and anxiety.
-While there were only eight participants who completed the trial, the study found 100% experienced significant improvements.
+While only eight participants completed the trial, the study found that 100% experienced significant improvements.

 Is Ketamine Therapy a Cure-All for Anxiety?